The moment you find out that you are pregnant is just the most wonderful feeling in the world if you have planned it.

 First time pregnancy labor tends to take longer (I’ve no idea why) so it is quite possible that you could be in labor for another day or so before active labor kicks in.

 These real contractions are a surefire way to know that you are in labor.

 If the contractions are regular, don’t go away when you move around and they begin to get worse, congratulations you are in true labor and will be meeting your bundle of joy very very soon.
 You can track your contractions in my free worksheet below.

-These signs of labor approaching are not exhaustive and there may very well be more signs out there but these are definitely the main ones that you will noticeably come across.
+These first signs of labor approaching are not exhaustive and there may very well be more signs out there but these are definitely the main ones that you will noticeably come across.